 - Reduces climate risk by not investing in the fossil fuel value chain - Companies with high Storebrand Sustainability ESG score.
-The Storebrand Sustainability ESG Score developd by the Investment manager is a proprietary ESG financial product are attained.

-Sustainability indicators measure how the environmental or social characteristics promoted by the rating system to analyse over 4,000 companies, using qualitative and quantitative assessment of sustainability risks and opportunities.

-- Allocates a part of the portfolio to climate solutions companies, such as renewable energy, green transport, recycling, water and energy efficiency. (as defined below). - Promotes a transition to a world with low carbon dioxide emissions (greenhouse gases) by excluding entities which derive a large part of their net sales from the production and/or distribution of fossil fuels and entities with large fossil fuel reserves.
+The Storebrand Sustainability ESG Score developd by the Investment manager is a proprietary ESG rating system to analyse over 4,000 companies, using qualitative and quantitative assessment of sustainability risks and opportunities. - Allocates a part of the portfolio to climate solutions companies, such as renewable energy, green transport, recycling, water and energy efficiency. (as defined below). - Promotes a transition to a world with low carbon dioxide emissions (greenhouse gases) by excluding entities which derive a large part of their net sales from the production and/or distribution of fossil fuels and entities with large fossil fuel reserves.